 China’s statistics bureau and logistics federation is due to release its purchasing managers’ index for May on June 1.
 The measure may fall to 52 from 53.3 a month earlier, according to the median estimate of 26 economists in a Bloomberg survey.
 Fifty is the dividing line between expansion and contraction.

 The Bloomberg China-US Equity Index’s 3.2 percent gain yesterday in New York was the biggest since Jan.
-3. SouFun Holdings Ltd. (SFUN), owner of China’s biggest real estate website, climbed 16 percent, the steepest advance in seven months.
-Spreadtrum Communications Inc. (SPRD) surged to the highest level in almost four months after Nomura Holdings Inc. and JPMorgan Chase & Co. recommended buying shares of the mobile-phone chipmaker.
+3. SouFun Holdings Ltd. (SFUN:US), owner of China’s biggest real estate website, climbed 16 percent, the steepest advance in seven months.
+Spreadtrum Communications Inc. (SPRD:US) surged to the highest level in almost four months after Nomura Holdings Inc. and JPMorgan Chase & Co. recommended buying shares of the mobile-phone chipmaker.

 --Zhang Shidong.
 Editors: Allen Wan, Darren Boey